gertjanssenswillen/processquality/comparative-analysis/readme.md

 The models have a similar naming schema as the logs, refering to the log they were discovered from, but the algorithm used is added to the name.

 4. Computational results: for each combination of model and log, different quality metrics.

+The data can be used freely for future research.
+If you do so, please be so kind to let me know at gert.janssenswillen@uhasselt.be